ktorio/ktor-documentation/topics/server-responses.md

 ### Resource

-The [call.respondResource](https://api.ktor.io/ktor-server-core/io.ktor.server.response/respond-resource.html) method serves a single resource from the classpath, a list of locations where JVM looks for user classes and resources.
+A single resource from the classpath, a list of locations where the JVM looks for user classes and resources, can be served with the [call.respondResource](https://api.ktor.io/ktor-server-core/io.ktor.server.response/respond-resource.html) method.
-Given a path to a resource, this method sends a response with the body read from the resource contents and the `Content-Type` header computed based on the resource name extension.
+This method accepts a path to the resource and sends a response constructed in the following way: the response body is read from the resource stream and the `Content-Type` header is computed based on the resource’s name extension.

-Route handler is a usual place to call this method from, as the following example shows:
+The following example shows the method call in a route handler:

 ```kotlin
 routing {